-You want to be very intentional about the space you’re creating, and the individuals you’re bringing into that environment.
+Because of this, you want to be intentional about the professional environment you’re creating, and the individuals you’re bringing into that environment.

-Of course, you always want to make sure you’re prioritizing creating a safe space when launching any group coaching or mastermind program.
+It goes without saying, you always want to create a safe space when offering any type of group program.

-But it’s also important to make sure that your members will gel together and that they’re at similar stages of business.
-The goal is to give members that feeling of, “oh my god these are my PEOPLE!
+The goal is to give members that feeling of, “OMG, these are my people!
 Where have they been all my life?!”